 In the event that assignments/assessments are outstanding, a zero for that work will be recorded in the teacher's grade book until the missing work is submitted to the teacher who will then remove the zero and enter the appropriate grade.
-It may happen that the quarter grade will be recorded as an "F" due to the presence of the zeroes.
 This grade will be adjusted once all work is up to date.

-A student receiving academic accommodations due to long term absence may not be eligible to participate in activities or extracurricular events, nor may she travel as representative of the school, until she receives clearance from the Director of Curriculum and Instruction and the Student Support Team.
+A student receiving academic accommodations due to long term absence may not be eligible to participate in activities or extracurricular events, nor may she travel as representative of the school, until she receives clearance from the Student Support Team.

-GRADUATION 2023
+GRADUATION 2025

 Graduation takes place each year during the week after Memorial Day.
-For the 2022-2023 school year it will take place on June 1, 2023.
+For the 2024-2025 school year it will take place on May 30, 2025.
 To participate in graduation, students must fulfill all requirements of the school: academic, financial, and disciplinary.

-Mandatory graduation practices will be held the week following Capstone shadowing from May 22nd- May 25th, 2023, following Memorial Day Weekend.
-Students must be present at all events to participate in graduation exercises (2022-2023 school year).
+Mandatory graduation practices will be held the week following Capstone shadowing from May 20th-May 28th, 2024, following Memorial Day Weekend.
+Students must be present at all events to participate in graduation exercises (2024-2025 school year).